ICE announces major anti-gang operation

 Washington (CNN)Immigration and Customs Enforcement announced its largest anti-gang operation ever on Thursday, a six-week operation that netted more than 1,300 arrests nationwide.

 Though the effort was led by ICE, the focus was not exclusively on immigrants.
-Of the arrests, 933 were US citizens and 445 were foreign nationals, though ICE could not provide how many were in the US illegally.
-Of the total arrests, 280 were solely immigration-related.
+Of the arrests, 933 were US citizens and 445 were foreign nationals, with 384 in the country illegally.

 ICE said three of the arrested individuals were previous recipients of protected status under the Deferred Action for Childhood Arrivals program, instituted by the Obama administration for undocumented immigrants brought to the US as children.